eyildirir/eyildirir/README.md

 <h1> I’m Eren Yildirir! </h1>

-Perception and Robotics Engineer at [Slip Robotics](https://sliprobotics.com/), with a MS-ECE in Systems & Control from Georgia Tech.
+Perception and Robotics Engineer with a MS-ECE in Systems & Control from Georgia Tech.

 Proficient in Networked Controls, Swarm Robotics, Stochastic Systems, Adaptive Controls.